ninondrik/TaxiService/README.md

     * dump file                       -   DB_RESTORE_TARGET=./dumps/db_dump.sql
 ```
 #### Deployment
-Go to main service folder which contains [docker-compose.yaml](https://github.com/anonlatte/taxiGrpcService/blob/master/docker-compose.yaml) and write this commands into the console.
+Go to the main service folder which contains [docker-compose.yaml](https://github.com/anonlatte/taxiGrpcService/blob/master/docker-compose.yaml) and write these commands into the console.
 __Use credentials which you wrote in the .env file.__
 ```
 # docker-compose up
 # cat db_dump.sql | docker exec -i mysql /usr/bin/mysql -u username --password=1234 schema
 ```

-After all these manipulations we can clone [mobile application's repository](https://github.com/anonlatte/TaxiService) which contains source files of user's and driver's application.
+After all these manipulations, we can clone [mobile application's repository](https://github.com/anonlatte/TaxiService) which contains source files of user's and driver's application.

 ### Setting Up Mobile Application